lwesley92/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

 Actions are objects that contain some form of payload information, that they then pass to the reducers.
-The reducers
+The reducers take any actions that are dispatched and deals with the necessary data and replaces the current state within the store.
+The Store is where our current and previous states are held, and it is known as a single source of truth because the app changes based upon what happens to the state itself.

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?